CoalaWeb/coalaweb-docs/docs/joomla/extensions/contact/guide.md

 ![Figure-28b](http://cdn.coalaweb.com/images/docs/joomla-extensions/general/updates/cw-updates-download-id.png "Figure-28b"){.coalaweb-docs}

-<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting the download ID.</div>
+<div class="uk-alert">TIP: To stop any typos I recommend copying and pasting the download ID and also to check for no spaces at the end.</div>

 ### <a name="options-permissions"></a>10.Component Permissions